Ben Purser

-Ben Purser (born 24 February 1990) is an Australian basketball player for the Perry Lakes Hawks of the NBL1 West.
-He debuted for the Hawks in 2008 and has helped them win two championships, the first in 2018 with grand final MVP honours, and the second in 2021.
-In the State Basketball League (SBL), he was named to the All-Star Five in 2018 and the All-Defensive Five every year between 2016 and 2019.
-He was also the league's Most Improved Player in 2009.
+Benjamin Purser (born 24 February 1990) is an Australian former basketball player.
+He spent 16 seasons with the Perry Lakes Hawks of the NBL1 West, making his debut in 2008 and playing through until his retirement in 2023.
+As team captain, he led the Hawks to two championships: the first in 2018 in the State Basketball League (SBL), where he was named grand final MVP, and the second in 2021 during the inaugural NBL1 West season.
+He earned All-SBL First Team honours in 2018 and was selected to the SBL All-Defensive Five every year from 2016 to 2019.
+Additionally, he was recognised as the league's Most Improved Player in 2009.

 Between 2010 and 2013, Purser played a season of college basketball in the United States for Augusta State University and had a two-year stint with the Perth Wildcats of the National Basketball League (NBL) as a development player.
 He appeared in 24 NBL games between 2011 and 2013.

-Early life and junior career
+Early life

-Purser attended Christ Church Grammar School in Perth, Western Australia, where he played basketball and football and served as School Captain.
-He graduated in 2007 and is now a member of the school's Old Boys' Association.
+Purser was born in Perth, Western Australia.
+He attended Christ Church Grammar School, where he played basketball and football and served as school captain.

-As a junior, Purser played for Subiaco Basketball Club and represented the Perry Lakes Hawks in the Western Australian Basketball League (WABL).
-He also represented Western Australia at three Australian Junior Championships, winning silver at the 2007 Under 18 National Championships in Launceston and bronze at the 2008 Under 20 National Championships in Albury.
-At the 2009 Under 20 National Championships in Townsville, WA finished fourth.
-In six games at the 2009 tournament, Purser averaged 13.5 points per game.
+As a youth, Purser played for the Perry Lakes Hawks in the Western Australian Basketball League (WABL).
+He also represented Western Australia at multiple junior national championships, winning silver with the Under 18 Metro team in 2007 and bronze with the Under 20 team in 2008.

-In June 2009, Purser represented Australia at the FIBA Oceania Basketball Tournament in Saipan.
-The chosen team was an Under 20s side and featured future NBA player Cameron Bairstow.
-The team went undefeated in the round robin and finals, going 6–0 to win the gold medal.
-A highlight for Purser was recording 13 points, 10 rebounds and six assists in a 107–41 win over CNMI on day 3.